esler/phpunit-graceful-interrupt/README.md

 ## Description
-A simple plug-in which allows to you interrupt running PHPUnit tests gracefully.
+A simple plug-in which allows to you interrupt running PHPUnit tests **gracefully**.

 ## Instalation
 ```bash